qQsss777/arcgis-js4-widget-piechart/README.md

 ```

 ArcGIS Widget is bases on MVC pattern (https://developers.arcgis.com/javascript/latest/sample-code/widgets-custom-widget/index.html) so you can use only the viewmodel if you want.
-The properties are the same, just one more to display or not : isDisplay (boolean)
+The properties are the same, just one more to display or not :
+- isDisplayed (boolean)

 ```javascript